Scheme for continuous force detection with a single electron at the level of $10^{-27}\ \mathrm{N}$: An electron strongly coupled to a microwave cavity field

 where we distinguish the cases of the metal thickness $t_m$ being larger or smaller than the skin depth of the metal $\delta$. $\rho$ here is the resistivity of the metal and $z$ is the distance of the charged particle from the metal surfaces of both endcap electrodes.
 In a similar way, we model the noise due to a thin dielectric layer on the electrode as follows (again with a correction factor compared to \cite{kumph_electric-field_2016})

 Here, $\tan\theta$ and $\epsilon$ are the loss tangent and the permittivity of the dielectric material, respectively, and $t_d$ is the thickness of the dielectric layer.

 The dominant effect of magnetic field noise on the electron is the direct force noise in the axial direction due to magnetic fluctuations in the radial plane.
-We propose to use permanent magnets for the creation of the trap magnetic field in order to allow for a more compact and mechanically stable setups that minimizes misalignments between the trap and the magnetic field source, and so the noise is expected to be dominated by the Barkhausen effect \cite{barkhausen_zwei_1919}.
+We propose to use permanent magnets for the creation of the trap magnetic field, as opposed to superconducting coils that are normally used, in order to allow for a more compact and mechanically stable setups that minimizes misalignments between the trap and the magnetic field source, and so the noise is expected to be dominated by the Barkhausen effect \cite{barkhausen_zwei_1919}.
 We model the magnetic force fluctuations as (see \cref{sec:Barkhausen} for the derivation)

 where $\alpha$ is the highly uncertain magnetic decay constant, and the mean radial coordinate, $\bar{\rho}$, and the mean angular velocity, $\bar{\Omega}$ for the particle trajectory are given by

 and

 Here $\Omega_c = \frac{q}{m}B_0$, $\Omega_z^2 = \frac{q V_0}{md^2}$, and $\Omega_\pm=\frac{1}{2}(\Omega_c \pm \sqrt{\Omega_c^2 - 2\Omega_z^2})$.
 Note that the parameters that encode the material properties of the permanent magnet are the spin g-factor $g_s$, the unit cell volume $V$, and the critical temperature $T_c$.
 We remark that much is still unknown about the Barkhausen effect, and more experimental investigation is required to test and constrain this model.